Icosa-dev/Alzipar-Dictionary/Rules/Morphology/NounForms.md

 |    (N4)  |  Mu12i3       |   Someone who does (X)                 |     Forma Aġent Singulari |
 |    (N5)  |  Ma12a3       |   Place where (x) is done              |     Forma Lokalita        |

 Note that form (N1) is split.
 (N1) is special in the fact that it can refer to both material (Forma Materjal Singulari) and abstract (Forma Astrat Singulari) nouns.
 For example the root Ṡ-H-R when used in the context of nouns means poetry or poems.
-Poetry as an abstract concept is represented with the abstract form *Ṡahar* while a poem is represented with the material form *Ṡihar*.
+Poetry as an abstract concept is represented with the abstract form *ṡahar* while a poem is represented with the material form *ṡihar*.
 Some roots may have both forms defined, some may have only one or the other.

 Nouns (regular and irregular) can take on affixes such as:
 |    Affix    |     Meaning                                              |